-For the self-employed and those that receive other untaxed income such as rents, tax is normally payable in three instalments - the first two instalments are based on the tax paid on the previous year's business tax liability.
-Therefore, half is paid by the 31 January in the year of assessment, the other half by the 31 July in the year following the year of assessment.

-The third instalment will be any balance due (payable the following 31 January) or any amount repayable by the Inland Revenue if your final liability is lower than the amounts paid on account.
+For the self-employed and those that receive other untaxed income such as rents, income tax and national insurance is normally payable in three instalments - the first two instalments are based on the tax and national insurance paid on the previous year's business tax liability.
+Half is paid by the 31 January in the year of assessment (e.g., 31 January 2024 for 2023/24), the other half by the 31 July in the year following the year of assessment (e.g., 31 July 2024 for 2023/24).
+The third instalment will be any balance due or any amount repayable by HMRC if the final liability is lower than the amounts paid on account.
+This final instalment is payable by the 31 January following the year of assessment (e.g., 31 January 2024).

-However - a word of warning when you start up an un-incorporated business.....depending on accounting dates chosen and when you start to trade, you may not pay any tax on profits for some considerable time (for example if you start to trade on 1 May 2022 and first accounts run to 31 March 2023).
-You will not pay any tax on 31 July 2022 or 31 January 2023, nor will you pay any tax in July 2023.
-So, the first tax liability won't arise until 31 January 2024.
-This will be 100% of the tax liability for the period to 31 March 2023.
-In addition, you will also have to pay 50% of that sum "on account" for the following tax year, with a further 50% in July 2024.
-You are then in the six monthly "cycle" and we can work with you to estimate the tax payments so that you can budget and set the money aside.
-Don't forget you will need to set aside Class 4 NICs (at 10.25% between £11,908 and £50,270) in addition to income tax
+It should be noted that, when you start up an un-incorporated business, you may not pay any tax or national insurance on profits for some considerable time.
+For example, if you start to trade on 1 May 2023 and your first accounts run to 31 March 2024, your first tax and national insurance payment will likely be on 31 January 2025.
+Because there is not a previous year's business tax liability, you will likely (depending on other income sources) not need to pay instalments on 31 January 2024 or 31 July 2024.

+The 31 January 2025 payment will be 100% of the tax and national insurance liability for the period to 31 March 2025.
+In addition, you will also have to pay 50% of that sum "on account" for the following tax year (2024/25), with a further 50% in July 2025.
+You are then in the six monthly "cycle", and we can work with you to estimate the tax and national insurance payments so that you can budget and set the money aside.

-A lesson to take on board is to ensure that your accounts are prepared as soon as possible after the end of the accounting period.
-In our example of a 31 March year end, if accounts can be prepared before 31 July it will be possible to calculate the tax for the year to 31 March and the July 31 instalment can be adjusted accordingly - downwards if tax due is found to be less.
-If tax due is actually more for the year, there is at least early knowledge of the tax bill due in the following January.
+A key budgeting tool is to ensure that your accounts are prepared as soon as possible after the end of the accounting period.
+In our example of a 31 March year end, if accounts can be prepared before 31 July it will be possible to calculate the tax for the year to 31 March and make sure the forthcoming 31 July instalment is accurate - adjusting downwards if tax due is found to be less.
+If tax due is more than predicted, the extra won't need to be paid until the following 31 January but there is at least early knowledge of this additional tax falling due.

 Under self-assessment your income tax return, which encompasses your trading results, needs to be filed by 31 January following the tax assessment year.
-This date is moved forward to the end of September if you wish the HMRC to calculate your tax liability.
-We will however file the returns electronically and perform the tax calculations on your behalf.
+We will file your tax return electronically and perform the tax calculations on your behalf.

-Taxation of Dividends
+Company shareholders - Taxation of Dividends

 An important factor to consider when deciding whether to trade via a limited company or as an unincorporated business is the total amount of tax payable, not just the rate of tax on the profits.
-The current 19% rate of corporation tax makes a limited company appear very attractive.
-However, the shareholder/director then has to pay tax personally on the profits that he extracts from the company, so there is effectively double taxation.
+The 19% small companies rate of corporation tax makes a limited company appear very attractive.
+However, the shareholder/director then has to pay tax personally on the profits that they extract from the company, so there is effectively double taxation.

 A big cost here is national insurance, payable by both the employer and employee on amounts extracted as a salary or bonus.
-Many owner-managed companies have tended to extract profits by paying themselves a low salary, with the balance being paid out as a dividend to minimise NICs.
+Many owner-managed companies have tended to extract profits by paying themselves a low salary, with the balance being paid out as a dividend to minimise the national insurance cost.